Algarve itinerary 7 days – can be done as a road trip or without a car using public transport.

 The rocks divide the beach into three sections.
 If the tide is low then you can easily climb over or you have to swim around.

-Marinha beach also has a handful of beach bars, restaurants, and WCs.
+Marinha Beach also has a beach bar, restaurants, and WCs.
 So not only it is stunning, but it is also comfortable in every way.

 I’d still say that you do both these things on separate days.
 Take out an entire day for the Seven Hanging Valleys trail with a detour to kayak to the Benagil cave.
 Get back to Benagil Beach and finish the hike to see the double-arched rock from the top.